facebookresearch/nevergrad/.github/CONTRIBUTING.md

 ## Our Development Process

-To install `nevergrad` in development mode (if you wish to contribute to it), clone the repository and run `pip install -e .` from inside the repository folder.
+To install `nevergrad` in development mode (if you wish to contribute to it), clone the repository and run `pip install -e '.[all]'` from inside the repository folder.

 Most of the code is covered by unit tests.
 You can run them with:
 ```